 What is a CNAME:

-This is an important step as putting this in place will make sure that you can be found at both www.yourdomain.com and yourdomain.com.
+This is a very important step as putting this in place will make sure that you can be found at both www.yourdomain.com and yourdomain.com.